Pulify17/Pulify17/README.md

 🖥 Computer Engineering
 📡 Have a vast knowledge and interest towards programming and technology.
-🚀 Currently learning languages for a specific purpose.
+🚀 Currently learning programming languages for a specific purpose, opening a path aimed through innovation

 ## 🤖 Tech Stack